TriDni/Munin2Canopsis/README.md

 To verify your server capacity you can time the script and make sure that it takes less than 4-5 min to execute.

     time ./munin2Canopsis.pl

+Actually, it don't send any perdata unit : it can get Munin's vlabel as unit, but I don't like it, so I prefer to not send unit.